Russia says Britain is 'playing with fire' in spy case - Philly

 During the Security Council meeting, Nebenzia questioned the British government's claims of Russian responsibility by posing a series of questions.

-He asked why the British policeman was affected by the nerve agent immediately when it took four hours for Skirpal and his daughter to be affected.
-He asked what antidotes for exposure to Novichok the Skripals were given, where the Skirpals were for four hours without cellphones on the day of the attack, and what happened to two cats and two guinea pigs in the Skirpal's house.
+He asked why the British policeman was affected by the nerve agent immediately when it took four hours for Skripal and his daughter to be affected.
+He asked what antidotes for exposure to Novichok the Skripals were given, where the Skripals were for four hours without cellphones on the day of the attack, and what happened to two cats and two guinea pigs in the Skripals' house.

 Russia has said it never produced Novichok and completed the destruction of its chemical arsenals under international control last year.
 Nebenzia insisted that Britain is required to allow Russia to cooperate in the investigation.